prolificbrain/pattern_sense/README.md

 PatternSense was created by [Prolific Brain](https://github.com/prolificbrain), a researcher and developer specializing in advanced pattern recognition, artificial intelligence, and cognitive computing systems.
 With expertise in both theoretical foundations and practical implementations, Prolific Brain is pushing the boundaries of what's possible in machine learning and AI.

 Contact: research@ntwrkd.xyz

+## Funding & Collaboration

+### Seeking Seed Funding

+PatternSense is actively seeking seed funding to accelerate development and expand its capabilities.
+If you're an investor interested in cutting-edge AI technology with applications across multiple industries, please reach out to discuss potential opportunities.

+### Development Collaboration

+If you'd like to support the continued development of PatternSense, you can contribute directly via Bitcoin:

+**BTC Wallet**: `1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa`

+### Available for Advanced AI Projects

+The creator of PatternSense is available for missions and tasks requiring advanced AI solutions.
+Specializing in solving complex problems quickly and efficiently using cutting-edge artificial intelligence techniques.
+If you have challenging projects that require innovative approaches, reach out to discuss how we can collaborate.

+- Fast turnaround times
+- Expertise in pattern recognition and AI systems
+- Custom solutions for complex problems
+- Cross-domain application experience

+Contact: research@ntwrkd.xyz